-Improving Wildlife Habitat and Recreation on the Mt.
-Baker-Snoqualmie
+Rebuilding and Improving Recreation on the Mt.
+Baker Snoqualmie National Forest

 The Mt.
 Baker-Snoqualmie National Forest, located near Seattle and Puget Sound, is one of the most visited National Forests in the country.
 Over 2.5 million people recreate on the National Forest each year.
-Unfortunately, past management practices and the influx of recreation visitors has taken degraded the condition of the trails, campgrounds and other overused recreation areas on the Forest.
-Through our Treasured Landscapes site on the Darrington Ranger District, we are working to improve wildlife habitat and recreation areas while increasing the number and diversity of people stewarding the National Forest into the future.
+Unfortunately, the influx of recreation visitors has taken degraded the condition of the trails, campgrounds and other overused recreation areas on the National Forest.
+Along with providing poor visitor experiences, the degraded recreation areas have negative impacts on adjacent wildlife habitat.

 Improving Recreation on the Mountain Loop Highway

 The Mountain Loop Highway is a National Scenic Byway that connects the towns of Granite Falls and Darrington and follows the Stillaguamish and Sauk Rivers.
 The Mountain Loop provides 147 access points for hiking, biking, fishing, camping, kayaking, rock climbing, and sightseeing activities.
-The Mountain Loop has popular recreation sites like the Big Four Mountain ice caves and access to three wilderness areas and hundreds of miles of hiking trails.
+The Mountain Loop has popular recreation sites like the Big Four Mountain ice caves, six campgrounds, three wilderness areas and hundreds of miles of hiking trails.

-Unfortunately, with the number of visitors that recreate on the Mountain Loop Highway, the Forest Service is unable to keep up with the necessary maintenance.
-This backlog has caused environmental damage and created poor visitor experiences.
+Unfortunately, with the number of visitors that recreate on the Mountain Loop Highway the Forest Service is unable to keep up with the maintenance of recreation sites especially on popular trails like Mt.
+Pilchuck, Heather Lake and Lake Twenty-two.
 The number of visitors is anticipated to increase in the coming decade, which will exasperate the problem.

 Improving Wildlife Habitat and Cultural Resources

 Join us as we hike down the trail to improve the recreation and access to this is beautiful area on the Mt.
-Baker Snoqualmie National Forest.
+Baker Snoqualmie National Forest!